 - Tourism attractions

 - Restaurants, cafés and bars

 - Other travel and hospitality-related organizations and associations

-There are 9 Tourism Award categories.
-The majority of these categories have two awards, defined by the size of your annual operating and marketing budgets.
+There are ten (10) Tourism Award categories.
+Each category has two awards, defined by annual operating budgets (not marketing budgets):

-- Budget A is for total annual operating and marketing budgets of $500,000 or more.
+- Budget A is for total annual operating budget of $750,000 or more.

 - Best Branding Initiative: Campaign, tool or activity designed to revitalize the destination brand, establish new brand identity or create brand awareness.
 May include industry economic impact messaging.

 - Best Website: Website used to promote a destination with criteria based on design, innovation, content, technology, interactivity, copywriting and ease of use.
 Results should include in addition to the number of unique visitors, time on site, signals of intent to travel and any other relevant conversion metrics.